JonTuck/GitHubWorkFlow/live_course_git_hub/Sessions/session8.0/task.md

 - If you check your `main.css` file you should see your compiled code

-#Practical 2 - Converting some legacy css into css
+#Practical 2 - Converting some legacy css into scss

 -  A great way to learn sass is to take some existing CSS and enhance it using Sass rules